miklosme/papers/src/app/home.md

+# Daily Digest (December 18, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a sizzling lineup of cutting-edge research that's about to supercharge your multi-agent systems.
+Let's dive right in!

+First up, we're tackling the Goliath of optimization problems with [DeepDistributedQP](https://papers.miklos.dev/2412.12156).
+This powerhouse combines deep learning with distributed computing to solve massive quadratic programming challenges.
+Imagine training on tiny problems and then scaling up to conquer behemoths with 50,000 variables!
+It's not just fast; it's lightning in a bottle, leaving traditional optimizers in the dust.

+But wait, there's more!
+How about a dash of altruism in your AI?
+[Suggestion Sharing](https://papers.miklos.dev/2412.12326) is revolutionizing multi-agent reinforcement learning.
+Instead of spilling their guts with sensitive info, agents now whisper sweet action suggestions to each other.
+It's like a secret handshake for AIs, promoting teamwork while keeping their digital diaries under wraps.

+Ever dreamed of an AI assistant that could whip up complex engineering diagrams from your ramblings?
+Well, dream no more!
+A new [copilot system](https://papers.miklos.dev/2412.12898) is turning natural language into Piping and Instrumentation Diagrams faster than you can say "flow control valve."
+It's like having a team of engineers crammed into your laptop, ready to visualize your wildest industrial fantasies.

+Now, let's get touchy-feely with our AIs.
+[Homeostatic reinforcement learning](https://papers.miklos.dev/2412.12103) is teaching agents to care about each other's well-being.
+It turns out, just observing isn't enough – these digital entities need to feel each other's pain to truly cooperate.
+It's empathy with a silicon heart, folks!

+Last but not least, we're beefing up our defenses against digital ne'er-do-wells.
+A [deep learning framework](https://papers.miklos.dev/2412.12739) is outsmarting Byzantine attackers in multi-sensor networks.
+It's like a lie detector on steroids, sifting through the noise to find the truth, even when the bad guys are throwing curveballs left and right.

+That's all for now, AI aficionados!
+Keep those algorithms humming, and we'll catch you on the next neural wave!

 # Daily Digest (December 17, 2024)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of multi-agent madness to dive into today.
 Let's kick things off with a deep dive into the world of [norm emergence in multi-agent systems](https://papers.miklos.dev/2412.10609).
 This comprehensive review explores how social structures, individual behaviors, and propagation mechanisms shape the creation and evolution of norms.
 It's a fascinating look at how we might build more human-like, adaptable AI systems.